 Strap locations will be minimum two each hip, crotch, two-shoulder, all hooked together in a central release system.
 This release mechanism must remain released/open once it is activated and until it is reset.
+A high strength, highly visible, lanyard will be attached to the release lever of the lever/latch system.
 Belting shall be a minimum of 5 cm (2 in) width.